|Nutrition Facts (per serving)|

-- Be very careful not to overcook.
-When cooked for too long, Brussels sprouts take on a telltale greenish gray color and release a sulfur compound, producing an unpleasant smell and flavor—the cause of so much of their bad rep through the years.
+- Be very careful not to overcook the Brussels sprouts.
+When cooked for too long, Brussels sprouts take on a telltale greenish gray color and release a sulfur compound, producing an unpleasant smell and flavor—the cause of their bad rap through the years.
 They should be cooked just enough so that they're tender but still retain a good amount of crunch and a vivid bright green color.